mja8/Task-Tracker-and-Pomodoro-Timer-Chrome-Extension/README.md

 Install Dependencies
 Ensure you have Node.js installed, then run:

-bash
-Copy code
-npm install
+command to run : npm install

 Build the Extension
 Compile the React app and assets for the Chrome extension:

-bash
-Copy code
-npm run build
+command to run : npm run build

 Load the Extension into Chrome
 Open chrome://extensions/.